Introduction

 Accessing and correcting your personal information

-• apply to have your verified identity name changed.
+• apply to have your verified identity name or gender changed.

 Rights of access and correction

-While we do not expect this to occur, should you discover that one or more of your verified identity attributes is incorrect, please contact the RealMe Help Desk as soon as possible.
-The RealMe Help Desk may need to refer you to the relevant part of DIA or other agency that was the authoritative source of your identity information.
+If you discover that one or more of your verified identity attributes are incorrect, please contact our Help Desk as soon as possible.
+The Help Desk may need to refer you to the relevant part of DIA, or the agency that originally provided the information.

-If you have any concerns regarding your privacy please feel free to contact us at any time through:
+If you have any concerns regarding your privacy, please contact us.

 The Privacy Office